D1792/STAT133_class/workout01/report/workout01-Daiki-Ina.md

 | Position    |       PG      |
 | Born        |    OH, 1988   |
 | Height      |   6 ft 3 in   |

+Wardell Stephen Curry II is an American professional basketball player for the Golden State Warriors of the National Basketball Association.
+A six-time NBA All-Star, he has been named the NBA Most Valuable Player twice and won three NBA championships with the Warriors.
+Many players and analysts have called him the greatest shooter in NBA history.
+He is credited with revolutionizing the game of basketball by inspiring teams to regularly employ the three-point shot as part of their winning strategy

 For the narrative part, we intuitively decided to foucus on Drayond Green.